 Your media library holds all files you have uploaded to WordPress including images, graphics, video, pdfs, or others.

 Pages allow you to create WordPress specific pages which differ from Showit website pages.
 WordPress pages are commonly only used for eCommerce options or other advanced features and may not be needed for general blogging purposes.

 The comment section will hold all Approved, Pending, or marked Spam comments.
 You can view specific details to any comments here.
 Comments can be left on blog post by visitors.
 By default, they are assigned as "Pending" until you approve the comment.
 The associated admin email for the blog will receive a message upon a comment submission.

-This section allows you to set or change the active Wordpress theme (or rather design).
-The appearance settings are activated by default by the Showit team and generally do not need to be adjusted **note that the Showit theme is not edited inside Wordpress so this option not widely used.
+This section allows you to set or change the active WordPress theme (or rather design).
+The appearance settings are activated by default by the Showit team and generally do not need to be adjusted.

 You can add or manage multiple blog users and the access they have to your blog

 Default tools include options to export or import blog content from a different source.
 Certain plugins can add additional tools and tool settings.